jdoleary/Spellmasons/docs/TasksCurrent.md

 - task: Spell to trade mana for stamina
 - eagle eye
 - lance for targeting
+- Idea: what about a targeting modifier that prefers living units, dead units, allies, enemies, pickups

 ## Multiplayer Enhancements / issues
 - if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn